Social Security Disability Denial Claims

 What Can You Do When You Are Denied Disability?

-At Simmons and Fletcher, P.C., we handle personal injury cases that sometimes result in clients needing to file for SSDI benefits.
+Personal injury claims and Social Security Disability Claims often overlap.
+At Simmons and Fletcher, P.C., Injury & Accident Lawyers, we handle personal injury cases that sometimes result in clients needing to file for SSDI benefits.
 Finding good representation in these matters is critical.
-If you need assistance locating a Social Security disability attorney that is knowledgeable in SSDI claims and also exhibits a strong moral character, call us at (713) 932-0777.
-We’re always happy to help you find an SSD attorney as we handle your personal injury case.
+If you need assistance locating a Social Security disability denial attorney that is knowledgeable in SSDI claims and also exhibits a strong moral character, call us at (713) 932-0777.
+We’re always happy to connect you with an SSD denial attorney and handle your personal injury case.